 Our Subject Guides also recommend databases relevant to your subject area and all of our databases are listed in our A-Z list.
 Library Search will find information in these databases, but sometimes it is helpful to search them directly.

 Databases may have the full-text of journal articles or just abstracts or references to them.
 If we have do have the full text of the article available in another database or journal you can find it using the ‘Is Newman full-text available?’ link.

-Take a look at our Video Tutorials if you want to know more about how to use these.
+Take a look at our Video Guides and Tutorials if you want to know more about how to use these.

 Databases are specialised online collections of information that are used by researchers in academic, government and private organisations.